New virus strain fears send German govt bonds rallying | Business

 Albrecht said the virus mutation came as a reminder that vaccines would not change life under COVID-19 very quickly.
 Successful vaccine trial results from a number of drugmakers have raised hopes for a swift economic recovery, boosting risk assets and supporting investor bets on reflation trades in recent weeks.

-On Monday, riskier Southern European yields were down 1-2 basis points.
+On Monday, riskier Southern European yields were between flat and up 1 basis point.
 The relative underperformance of Italian bonds against Germany pushed the closely watched gap between their 10-year yields - the risk premium on Italian debt - to as high as 115 basis points, its highest since Dec.
 11.

 "With no flow support from the ECB as purchases pause, peripherals look vulnerable with investors possibly preferring to secure performance ahead of year-end, and the market preparing for the usual supply wave in January," Commerzbank rates strategist Rainer Guntermann told clients.
 The European Central Bank's bond buying - the key factor holding down borrowing costs in southern European countries - stopped from Monday until Dec.
 29 as market liquidity drops sharply around the Christmas holidays.